commeta/consciousness/Components-of-the-F-metric.md

 **Источники**:

-1. Shannon, C. E. (1948).
+- [1].
+Shannon, C. E. (1948).
 A mathematical theory of communication. *The Bell System Technical Journal, 27*(3), 379-423.
-2. Tononi, G. (2004).
+- [2].
+Tononi, G. (2004).
 An information integration theory of consciousness. *BMC Neuroscience, 5*(1), 42.
-3. Cover, T. M., & Thomas, J. A. (2012). *Elements of information theory*.
+- [3].
+Cover, T. M., & Thomas, J. A. (2012). *Elements of information theory*.
 John Wiley & Sons.
-4. Fano, R. M. (1961). *Transmission of information: A statistical theory of communications*.
+- [4].
+Fano, R. M. (1961). *Transmission of information: A statistical theory of communications*.
 MIT press.
-5. Kolmogorov, A. N. (1965).
-Three approaches to the quantitative definition of information. *International journal of computer mathematics, 2*(1-4), 157-168.
+- [5].
+Kolmogorov, A. N. (1965).
+Three approaches to the quantitative definition of information. *International Journal of Computer Mathematics, 2*(1-4), 157-168.
-6. Li, M., & Vitányi, P. (2008). *An introduction to Kolmogorov complexity and its applications*.
+- [6].
+Li, M., & Vitányi, P. (2008). *An introduction to Kolmogorov complexity and its applications*.
 Springer Science & Business Media.